 4. Montage Kapalua Bay

-With 56 room options at different prices, easy beach access, and romance packages (including those that focus on dinners and spa treatments), there are few places this nice to spend time with your loved one.
+With 56 room options, easy beach access, the iconic Cliff House perched above the Pacific, and romance packages (including those that focus on dinners and spa treatments), there are few places this nice to spend time with your special someone.

 5. Hana-Maui Resort